 The issues MUIDS students debated included state-sanctioned, extrajudicial killings within different countries, deforestation in developing countries, and the growing, illegal drug trade affecting ASEAN nations.

 “Our M.U.N. students attend events like this one throughout the year,” Ms. Le Huu added.
 “They drew from those experiences and debated well.”

-“One of the reasons I was excited to go to this event,” Timor explained, “was the opportunity to meet people from different cultures.
+“One of the reasons I was excited to go to this event,” Bill explained, “was the opportunity to meet people from different cultures.
 It was fun to spend time with the other students and discuss our different experiences in our home countries.
 We even taught each other some words from our native languages.
 I can still remember a few words in Tagalog from the Filipino students.”

 These early exchanges later helped students debate difficult issues.
-“Timor represented China as a delegate,” Ms. Le Huu recalled.
+“Bill represented China as a delegate,” Ms. Le Huu recalled.
 “One of the many things he did well was use his background knowledge to not only represent China, but to also share his insights about Thailand.”

-“Some of the students weren’t aware of certain issues within the Golden Triangle,” Timor added, “mainly the way that farmers in the Golden Triangle make a living outside of the drug trade.
+“Some of the students weren’t aware of certain issues within the Golden Triangle,” Bill added, “mainly the way that farmers in the Golden Triangle make a living outside of the drug trade.
 I introduced these issues to them, helped them think more practically about their ideas, and convinced them to change their proposals.”

 The event culminated with a trophy presentation by Dr. Bilveer Singh, an associate professor of Political Science at the National University of Singapore, and expert on regional security issues.
-Dr. Singh spoke about the importance of diplomacy in the modern world, a fact not lost on Timor.
+Dr. Singh spoke about the importance of diplomacy in the modern world, a fact not lost on Bill.

 “This event taught me that different people from different origins have different points of view.
 Understanding their point of view is the key to getting things done.”